namnguyendevfl/flashcards/README.md

 ### Similar API structures for cards

+## Room For Improvement
+This is v1.0 of the app, but future enhancements are expected to include:
+1. Connections - in order to share and learn from other users.
+2. Add a landing page to describe the app

 ## Database Setup

 1. Set up four new ElephantSQL database instances - development, test, preview, and production - by following the instruction in the "PostgreSQL: Creating & Deleting Databases" checkpoint.